calculs-ca/DryPipe/docs/source/all-doc.md

 ### Variable dependencies between Tasks

-When a task only needs a variable (int, float, str) from an upstream task, it is more convenient to just pass the variable, as opposed to writing it in a file and then read by the consuming downstream task.
+When a task only needs a variable (int, float, str) from an upstream task, it is more convenient to just pass the variable, as opposed to writing it in a file and then reading it by the consuming downstream task.

 Variable passing between tasks is expressed as follows with the DSL

-Note: DryPipe will infer the producer/consumer relationships (and thus execution dependencies) from variable passing declarations.

 ```python
 def my_pipeline_dag_generator(dsl):